Shivamkanse2104/Infosys-milestone/README.md

 now you want to change the dataset right.... but i need the problem statement

  i think no need to change right??

+I think we need to change the triples.
+Because the triples are not so meaningfull.
+Once check them and finalize whether we need to change the dataset or not.